-- 1. Describe the functions of biomolecules - 2.
-Discuss the various functions of enzymes in the human system - 3.
-Explain the metabolic pathways of biomolecules in both physiological and pathological conditions - 4.
-Describe the principles of organ function tests and their clinical significances - 5.
-Determine the biomolecules / metabolites in the given biological samples, both qualitatively and quantitatively - 6.
-Describe the clinical pathology of blood and urine
+- 1. Recognize the functions of biomolecules - 2.
+Elobrate the various functions of enzymes in the human system - 3.
+Analyse the metabolic pathways of biomolecules in both physiological and pathological conditions - 4.
+Evaluate the principles of organ function tests their clinical significances & the clinical pathology of blood and urine